ds4dm/ZERO/docs/support_files/NashLCP.rst

 Modeling the problem
 ====================================

-To handle this problem, first we create two objects of :py:class:`Game::QP_Param` to model each player's optimization problem, as parameterized by the other.
+To handle this problem, first we create two objects of :cpp:class:`MathOpt::QP_Param` to model each player's optimization problem, as parameterized by the other.

 .. code-block:: c